r-gould/r-gould.github.io/_posts/2025-03-22-alignment-and-control.markdown

 * A trivial example in the brain concerns context-dependent rewards and homeostaticity: e.g. hunger diminishes after eating, preventing the continued pursuit of food rewards.
 Though this example is a little trivial, and we would like some more interesting examples.

 **Representation-level steering.** Finetuning is a behaviour-level method of steering: we directly incentivize certain model outputs over others.
 One can imagine that this could have undesirable effects, e.g. a model producing the right outputs for the wrong reasons/not accurately internalizing the goal that we want the model to pursue (goal misgeneralization).
 * A relevant example: finetuning an LM on insecure code has the unintended consequence of causing the model to output generically bad things [22].
+The shallowness of alignment training [8] can also be viewed as an example of goal misgeneralization.

 This motivates considering a more fine-grained method of steering.
 We can move to a lower level of abstraction, from behaviour to representations, and consider representation-level steering.
 Methods in this vein typically involve "locating" certain interpretable concepts in the model, such as the concept of "helpfulness", and amplifying these concepts to (hopefully) result in interpretable changes in model behaviour.
 Some methods include:
 * Sparse auto-encoders (SAEs) [2, 3]: under the assumption that representations decompose into a sparse linear combination of semantic feature directions, sparse auto-encoders allow for extracting these feature directions.
 Then, through automated-interpretability pipelines [3, Automatically Interpreting Millions of Features in Large Language Models], we can assign human-understandable interpretations to these feature directions and use them to steer model behaviour accordingly (by adding the features to representations, or modifying the activations of the SAE before reconstruction).